 Can you avoid the bus?
 Good question.
 Although uncommon, you can ask your sponsor to pick you up at Ramstein.
 If they’re kind enough to give you a ride, offer them gas money for the drive and make sure their vehicle is big enough for your entire family, luggage, and any pet crates.

-If you choose to fly commercial when you PCS to Germany, you may be more comfortable, but you’ll need to manage more of the logistics yourself.
+If you choose (or if you’re forced with an Exception to Policy “ETP”) to fly commercial when you PCS to Germany, you may be more comfortable, but you’ll need to manage more of the logistics yourself.

 Getting on the Flight